Pr0xximity999/Quartz/content/Games/Minecraft/Modpacks/TerraFirmaGreg/The world/Resources/Kaolin Clay.md

 - The area’s annual rainfall *must* be *at least* 300mm Check the climate tab (temperature icon) in your inventory to see the temperature and rainfall.
 You will need to go *east to increase rainfall* and *south to increase temperature*

 When all of these criteria meet, you can start looking for its *clay indicator*.
 There is a single type of flower that grows on or above kaolin clay: The **Blood Lily**.
+Be mindful that this flower will wilt away in the winter, so as soon as it loads in, it will start disappearing if you’re not looking around quick enough.

 ![[Vault-data/Attachments/Kaolin Clay blood lily.png]]

+Once you’ve found it, you’re set for a while.
+These veins are HUUGE